 It’s not all about the animals here at the Namibia Wildlife Sanctuary!
 There is an onsite school which was built to help educate the children of the local San tribe as well as the children of some of the staff who work at the sanctuary.

 The chances are that this will quickly become your favourite activity at the site.
 You will get to spend time playing with and looking after some of the animals on the sanctuary.
-There are many animals which will need looking after, and if you are lucky this may include the semi-tame baby cheetahs!
+There are many animals which will need looking after, so who knows what each day could hold on this amazing project!

 Like what you see?
 This project is on sale until the end of January, with 20% off all bookings!
-Book your place now.
+Book your place now before the spaces sell out!

 Share this article with your friends and followers by using the social media buttons below.